-During 2015, we recorded noninterest income of \$5.3 million, compared with \$4.6 million in 2014 and \$4.7 million in 2013.
+During 2016, we recorded noninterest income of \$6.5 million, compared with \$5.3 million in 2015 and \$4.6 million in 2014.
 Noninterest income is primarily comprised of patronage distributions, which reflect patronage income on direct borrowings from CoBank as well as loan participation activity with CoBank and other Farm Credit associations.
-Patronage income increased due to an increase in average volume outstanding compared to 2014.
+Patronage income increased due to an increase in average volume outstanding compared to 2015.

 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash and stock.
-Patronage earned from CoBank was \$4.2 million in 2015, \$3.6 million in 2014 and \$3.5 million in 2013.
-This comprises 79%, 78% and 79% of total non interest income for 2015, 2014 and 2013 respectively.
+Patronage earned from CoBank was \$4.9 million in 2016, \$4.2 million in 2015 and \$3.6 million in 2014.
+This comprises 75%, 79% and 78% of total non interest income for 2016, 2015 and 2014 respectively.

 The Association also receives patronage income from other Farm Credit entities.
-We receive patronage from AgVantis based on services purchased from them, from Farm Credit Foundations, the organization that provides our payroll and human resource services, and from loan participation activity with other Farm Credit associations.
+We receive patronage from AgVantis based on technology services purchased from them, from Farm Credit Foundations, the organization that provides our payroll and human resource services, and from loan participation activity with other Farm Credit associations.

-Patronage from these entities and CoBank are included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.
+Patronage from these entities and CoBank are included in patronage distribution from Farm Credit institutions on the Consolidated Statements of Comprehensive Income.